Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - the greeter exists
 - the greeter is allowed (i.e. it is part of the greeters)

+> [!NOTE]
-Note that the state of the invitation doesn't have to be checked since it is already checked by the `/invited` HTTP route.
+> The state of the invitation doesn't have to be checked since it is already checked by the `/invited` HTTP route.

 Otherwise this command has the same logic as `invite_greeter_start_attempt`.